Government

 Women bore the brunt of pandemic; now it’s time to reinvest in their businesses, Rep. Davids says

-A strong recovery from the COVID-19 crisis — which destroyed the businesses of many women, and particularly women of color — requires a deliberate investment in initiatives that drive and support female entrepreneurship, said Sharice Davids. [pullquote] Rep. Davids’ opening remarks on pandemic’s damage “Women are at the center of the American economy.
-They make…
+A strong recovery from the COVID-19 crisis — which destroyed the businesses of many women, and particularly women of color — requires a deliberate investment in initiatives that drive and support female entrepreneurship, said Sharice Davids.
+“It’s not enough to recreate the pre-pandemic economy for female workers and business owners,” U.S. Rep. Davids, D-Kansas, said…

 KCMO mask order ends noon Friday; Mayor says CDC update makes rules impossible for businesses to follow